ozgemercanoglu/slrtpworkshop.github.io/_pages/00_home.md

 - hfut-lmc (Hefei University of Technology)
 - Hacettepe (Hacettepe University)

-Please visit the challenge page for more detail.
+Please visit the [challenge]{https://slrtpworkshop.github.io/challenge/} page for more detail.
 The organizers would like to thank all the participants for making this challenge a success.

 **Main deadline: TBD**